 |Number of values

 It is important to understand the effects of using high levels of resolution enhancement.
-Consider a PicoScope 6404 oscilloscope with a 500 MHz bandwidth and 5 GS/s sampling rate.
-If you enable 2 bits of resolution enhancement the effective sampling rate is reduced from 5 GS/s to 312.5 MS/s.
-The current sampling rate and level of resolution enhancement are displayed in the properties pane and it is advisable to check these when using the feature.
+Consider the PicoScope 6246E with a 1 GHz bandwidth and 5 GS/s sampling rate.
+If you enable 2 bits of resolution enhancement the effective sampling rate is reduced from 5 GS/s to 31.25 MS/s.
+The current sampling rate and level of resolution enhancement are displayed in the Properties pane and it is advisable to check these when using the feature.